litingyes/vite-plugin-vue-preview/README.md

-# template-ts
+# Vite Plugin Vue Preview

-a universal template for typescript
+a vite plugin for vue preview